To view Defence of the Realm’s YouTube video on the Valiant B.2 CLICK HERE

 In order to increase internal fuel volume it was decided to relocate the main wheels outside of the wing in large faired over pods similar to the Soviet Union’s Tu-16 “Badger”.
 This freed up considerable space in the wing for additional fuel but perhaps more importantly the strengthening need for high speed low altitude flight.
 This strengthening produced a much more brutish aircraft.
 If the new aircraft was a plank of wood then the original Valiant B.1 was a sheet of paper!

 The new wheel arrangement upset the balance of the aircraft because when the wheels were raised they actually hung behind the wings.
 In order to negate this problem therefore a fuselage plug was put in forward of the main wing which increased the aircraft’s length to 112ft as opposed to the original Valiant B.1’s 108ft.
-A less obvious change was the replacement of the Rolls-Royce Avon engines (as in the B.1) with Rolls-Royce Conways which were the same as the engines powering the Handley-Page Victor.
+Production models were planned to replace the Rolls-Royce Avon engines (as in the B.1) with Rolls-Royce Conways which were the same as the engines powering the Handley-Page Victor.
 This engine had marginally lower power than the Avon but was far more gutsy at low level whereas the Avons performed better at high altitude which was why it was used in so many fighters including the English Electric Lightning.

 As September 1953 dawned the aircraft was nearing its first flight.
 Then, as has happened so many times in the history of advanced aircraft development in the UK, a series of events began to conspire against it.
 The role for which it was envisioned to carry out was finally declared an obsolete form as the V-Bombers proved they could find their targets independently.
 Even before this was realized however the aircraft became a victim of the bank manager and the acquisition of 17 of the newly designated Valiant B.2 was cancelled for financial reasons.
 On the 4th of September 1953 the only Vickers Valiant B.2, painted in a stunning black scheme and carrying the serial WJ954, took off for the first time in to an uncertain future.